top of page

 Our invoices are due for payment upon presentation.
 Our fees are exclusive of VAT which will be added where it is chargeable.
 Any disbursements we incur on your behalf and expenses incurred in the course of carrying out our work for you will be added to our invoices where appropriate.

-We reserve the right to charge interest on late paid invoices at the lower of £50 and a rate of 5% per month.
+We reserve the right to charge interest on late paid invoices at the lower of £50 or the current rate under the late payment of commercial debts (interest) act 1988.
 We also reserve the right to suspend our services or to cease to act for you on giving written notice if payment of any fees is unduly delayed.
 We intend to exercise these rights only where an invoice remains unpaid for more than 60 days from date of issue.

 If you do not accept that an invoiced fee is fair and reasonable you must notify us within 21 days of receipt, failing which you will be deemed to have accepted that payment is due.